 If Georgia State University seems like a school you want to apply to, click the heart button to save it to your college list.

-Georgia State is located in the urban setting of Atlanta, Georgia.
+Georgia State is located in the city of Atlanta, Georgia, less than an hour from Atlanta.

 If you want to see Georgia State for yourself, plan a visit.
 The best way to reach campus is to take Interstate 75/85 and Interstate 20 to Atlanta, or book a flight to the nearest airport, Hartsfield-Jackson Atlanta International.